pulumi/pulumi-hugo/themes/default/content/docs/guides/automation-api/getting-started-automation-api.md

 </body></html>
 `

-    // write our index.html into the site bucket let object = new s3.BucketObject("index", {
+    // Write our index.html into the site bucket. let object = new s3.BucketObject("index", {
         bucket: siteBucket,
         content: indexContent,